 Yes, it might be unpleasant.
-But, there are a couple of tricks to modify this situation!
+But, there are a couple of tricks that will improve this situation!

 Look at this product page.
 By default, this seller will send the item to South Africa by the China Post Ordinary Small Packet Plus.
 This shipping method is provided free of charge, and the estimated delivery time here is 42-59 days.

-To chose alternative shipping terms, click on the tiny arrow next to the name of the default shipping provider.
+To choose alternative shipping terms, click on the tiny arrow next to the name of the default shipping provider.

-A window with the possible options will open, and there, you’ll be able to find something more suitable.
+A window with available options will open, and there, you’ll be able to find something more suitable.

 To pick the best alternative out of all the available options, please, read this article.

 And, don’t forget that even a long delivery isn’t always a bad thing.
-Buying a product with a month-long delivery is better that being unable to buy the product at all 😉 So, if you’re selling the products that aren’t available in your country, your buyers will be happy to have at least some way to get them.
+Buying a product with month-long delivery is better than being unable to buy the product at all. 😉 So, if you’re selling the products that aren’t available in your country, your buyers will be happy to have at least some way to get them.

-- Not all the globally recognized payment providers work smoothly in South Africa
+- Not all globally recognized payment providers work smoothly in South Africa

-For example, if your online store is build on AliDropship plugin, you can use any of these payment gateways for it.
+For example, if your online store is built with the AliDropship plugin, you can use any of these payment gateways for it.
 Or, if your dropshipping website is built on WooCommerce, you can use any of the payment gateways from this list.

-Dropshipping from South Africa: pros of the abroad markets
+Dropshipping from South Africa: pros of overseas markets